FIFA WORLD CUP 26™

 • NZF receives a limited number of unique Access Codes.

-With an Access Code, fans can request:
+Using a NZF Access Code, supporters can request:

 • Up to four tickets per All Whites match